 - Wages: Most workers must be paid a minimum of $7.25/hour, the federal minimum wage.
+The national tipped minimum wage is $2.13/hour.
 Some states have a state minimum wage that is higher than the federal limit.
 Care teams can check state-specific minimum wages and provide workers with a reference – FLSA Handy Reference Guide (en Español).

 - Unions: Many workers have a right to organize that includes joining a union and using collective bargaining that is outlined in this Know Your Rights Toolkit.
 Care teams can refer workers who feel their rights have been violated to the National Labor Relations Board where they can file a complaint with the Inspector General online or by phone (800-736-2983).

 - Safety: Workers have a right to be safe in the workplace, and when doing inherently dangerous work, have a right to precautions like PPE.
 Workers also have a right to be free from violence and harassment at work.
 A care team can refer a worker to OSHA to report safety concerns by filing online or by phone (800-321-6742).

 - Leave: Under the Family Medical Leave Act (FMLA), eligible workers can receive up to 26 weeks of unpaid, job-protected leave for specified family and medical reasons.
 Care teams can give workers information about their FMLA rights (en Español).
 Some states offer paid FMLA.
 Care teams can check specific state protections in this brief.

 - Pregnant Workers: Pregnant workers whose employer has 15 or more employees are required to offer reasonable accommodations, including accommodations for lactation, mental health treatment, and miscarriage management.
 Care teams can incorporate this information into their family planning conversations.